DanielBrosch/DanielBrosch.github.io/index.md

 @def tags = ["about", "cv"]

 # About me

-I am a PhD-candidate at Tilburg University under supervision of [Etienne de Klerk](https://sites.google.com/site/homepageetiennedeklerk/) and [Monique Laurent](https://homepages.cwi.nl/~monique/).
+I am a PhD-candidate in my final year at Tilburg University, working on symmetric convex optimization problems.
+My supervisors are [Etienne de Klerk](https://sites.google.com/site/homepageetiennedeklerk/) and [Monique Laurent](https://homepages.cwi.nl/~monique/).
 After obtaining my Masters degree in Mathematics at University of Cologne in 2018, I started my PhD the same year as part of the [MINOA project](https://minoa-itn.fau.de/).

 ## Research interests